bpatram/arduino-status-light/README.md

 ### Commands

-Each command will return the final relay status, which can be parsed and handled as needed.
+Each command will return the final relay status, which can be parsed as needed.

 |Command|Description|Example|
 |---|---|---|